Akuli/python-tutorial/if.md

     print("It's not raining.")
 ```

-But you can make it even better by using `else`.
+But we can make it even better by using `else`.

 ```py
 its_raining = True